Orpere/terraform-useful-providers/README.md

-## terraform-useful-providers -> repo that you can use to see how useful providers work
+# terraform-useful-providers -> repo that you can use to see how useful providers work

-how can I use this repository?
+## how can I use this repository?

 This repo has as dependencies a command line or shell git and terraform.You can find the install instructions bellow on [EXTRAS](#extras) section.

+## How can I use this repo`?`

-## Task - clone repo terraform-useful-providers
+### Task - clone repo terraform-useful-providers

 - open your shell or command line and go to the directory where you pretend to add the repo